HackRU/handbook/alumni.md

 # Alumni

-Thank you for taking the time to help out our team and welcome to HackRU Research and Development
+Thank you for taking the time to help out our team and welcome to HackRU Research and Development.
+Below you will find the role that you will partake for our team and the contributions you can help make for it.

 * [Overview](#overview)
 * [Structure](#structure)